netdata/netdata/packaging/installer/methods/kickstart.md

 - `--auto-update`: Enable automatic updates (this is the default).
 - `--no-updates`: Disable automatic updates.
 - `--disable-telemetry`: Disable anonymous statistics.
-- `--repositories-only`: Only install appropriate repository configuration packages (only for native install).
 - `--native-only`: Only install if native binary packages are available.
 - `--static-only`: Only install if a static build is available.
 - `--build-only`: Only install using a local build.
-- `--reinstall`: If an existing install is found, reinstall instead of trying to update it in place.
-- `--reinstall-even-if-unsafe`: Even try to reinstall if we don't think we can do so safely (implies `--reinstall`).
 - `--disable-cloud`: For local builds, don’t build any of the cloud code at all.
 For native packages and static builds, use runtime configuration to disable cloud support.
 - `--require-cloud`: Only install if Netdata Cloud can be enabled.
 Overrides `--disable-cloud`.
 - `--install-prefix`: Specify an installation prefix for local builds (by default, we use a sane prefix based on the type of system).
 - `--install-version`: Specify the version of Netdata to install.
 - `--old-install-prefix`: Specify the custom local build's installation prefix that should be removed.
-- `--uninstall`: Uninstall an existing installation of Netdata.
-- `--reinstall-clean`: Performs an uninstall of Netdata and clean installation.
 - `--local-build-options`: Specify additional options to pass to the installer code when building locally.
 Only valid if `--build-only` is also specified.
 - `--static-install-options`: Specify additional options to pass to the static installer code.
 Only valid if --static-only is also specified.
-- `--prepare-offline-install-source`: Instead of installing the agent, prepare a directory that can be used to install on another system without needing to download anything.
-See our [offline installation documentation](https://github.com/netdata/netdata/blob/master/packaging/installer/methods/offline.md) for more info.
 - `--claim-token`: Specify a unique claiming token associated with your Space in Netdata Cloud to be used to connect to the node after the install.
 - `--claim-rooms`: Specify a comma-separated list of tokens for each War Room this node should appear in.